TB

 Children are typically screened between age 4 and 5, either at school or during a pediatric checkup.
 Catching color blindness early helps teachers adapt learning materials, since many early classroom activities rely on color identification and matching.
 Online color blind tests for preschoolers work well for any child old enough to identify numbers.

 Many military roles and aviation jobs have strict color vision standards.
-The FAA updated its requirements in January 2025.
+FAA color vision requirements were updated in January 2025.
 New commercial pilot applicants now need to pass the CAD test or Rabin Cone Contrast Test for unrestricted certification, replacing the Ishihara as the accepted standard.
 Military requirements vary by role and service branch.

 For everyone else, an online test is the obvious first step if you've ever wondered whether you see colors the same way other people do.
 Most adults with mild CVD have adapted over time without knowing it, and plenty find out by accident during a routine eye exam.
 If the numbers on the plates look wrong to you, that's worth following up.